NoamBouillet/NoamBouillet/README.md

 ## About Me

 - I love working on automatization tools to speed up my everyday tasks!
-- I’m currently learning AWS features and Kubernetes to enhance my Cloud knowledge.
+- I’m currently learning cybersecurity, long live CTFs.
-- I’m looking to collaborate on fullstack or scripting projects, as those are my best skills for now.
+- I’m looking to collaborate on nothing, except i guess fullstack projects if you have enough money to pay me.
 - You can reach me at noambouillet@gmail.com
 - Know about my experiences: [My Resume](https://raw.githubusercontent.com/NoamBouillet/NoamBouillet/main/CV_NoamBouilletDevJunior.pdf)
 - Fun fact: I'm 1800 ELO in chess